The Blank Slate Internet

 Our approach merges

-ontology from past analysis with a type of category theory that applies nuances
+ontology from past analysis with a type of category theory that applies

 of nouns, verbs and objects.

-Taxonomies, controlled vocabularies and web ontology are soon to provide
+Taxonomies, controlled vocabularies and web ontology are soon to

 easily understood situational analysis of particulars.
-The key is that the technology allows normal
+The

 action perception cycles as humans interact with the computer.
 Humans do use selective attention and